octokit/plugin-rest-endpoint-methods.js/docs/codespaces/createOrUpdateRepoSecret.md

 Creates or updates a repository secret with an encrypted value.
 Encrypt your secret using [LibSodium](https://libsodium.gitbook.io/doc/bindings_for_other_languages).
 You must authenticate using an access token with the `repo` scope to use this endpoint.
-GitHub Apps must have write access to the `codespaces_secrets` repository permission to use this endpoint.
+GitHub Apps must have the `codespaces_secrets` repository permission to use this endpoint.

 #### Example of encrypting a secret using Node.js

-Encrypt your secret using the [libsodium-wrappers](https://www.npmjs.com/package/libsodium-wrappers) library.
+Encrypt your secret using the [tweetsodium](https://github.com/github/tweetsodium) library.

 ```
-const sodium = require('libsodium-wrappers')
+const sodium = require('tweetsodium');

-const secret = 'plain-text-secret' // replace with the secret you want to encrypt
-const key = 'base64-encoded-public-key' // replace with the Base64 encoded public key
+const key = "base64-encoded-public-key";

-//Check if libsodium is ready and then proceed.
-sodium.ready.then(() => {
+const value = "plain-text-secret";

-  // Convert Secret & Base64 key to Uint8Array.
+// Convert the message and key to Uint8Array's (Buffer implements that interface)
-  let binkey = sodium.from_base64(key, sodium.base64_variants.ORIGINAL)
-  let binsec = sodium.from_string(secret)

-  //Encrypt the secret using LibSodium
-  let encBytes = sodium.crypto_box_seal(binsec, binkey)
+const messageBytes = Buffer.from(value);
+const keyBytes = Buffer.from(key, 'base64');

+// Encrypt using LibSodium.
+const encryptedBytes = sodium.seal(messageBytes, keyBytes);

-  // Convert encrypted Uint8Array to Base64
+// Base64 the encrypted secret
-  let output = sodium.to_base64(encBytes, sodium.base64_variants.ORIGINAL)

-  console.log(output)
-});
+const encrypted = Buffer.from(encryptedBytes).toString('base64');

+console.log(encrypted);
 ```

 #### Example of encrypting a secret using Python